ORCID/orcid-api-tutorial/docs/index.md

+#This guide now lives at https://info.orcid.org/hands-on-with-the-orcid-api/ please go there for the latest version.
+Thank you.

 ##About ORCID

 ORCID provides a persistent identifier for researchers _AND_ tools (like APIs) to help make connections between researchers, their contributions, and affiliations. **Why?** To help people find information, and to simplify reporting and analysis.